Austin Hedges Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Brewers have a 4.12 team ERA that ranks 13th among all league pitching staffs.

-- Brewers pitchers combine to allow 90 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to surrender 91 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Teheran makes the start for the Brewers, his fifth of the season.
-He is 1-2 with a 1.48 ERA and 16 strikeouts through 24 1/3 innings pitched.
+- The Brewers will send Miley (3-2) to the mound to make his ninth start of the season.
+He is 3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Oakland Athletics, when the righty tossed seven innings, surrendering one earned run while giving up six hits.
+- The lefty last pitched on Tuesday, May 16 against the St. Louis Cardinals, when he threw 1 2/3 innings, allowing one earned run while giving up one hit.

-- In four games this season, the 32-year-old has a 1.48 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.
+- The 36-year-old has a 3.67 ERA and 5.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.